-The arrondissements are Paris' administrative districts.
+Paris arrondissements map shows the 20 arrondissements of the City of Lights.
+Since 1795, the arrondissements are the administrative districts of the city.
 The city has 20 arrondissements numbered 1st to 20th.
-Each arrondissement has its own city hall in addition to Paris City Hall.
-The zip code combines the city number (75) with the arrondissement number.
+Each arrondissement has its own city hall in addition to the the central Paris City Hall.
+The zip code in Paris combines the code of the city (75) with the arrondissement number.
 For example, 75004 is the 4th arrondissement.
-Check street map of arrondissements with top sights.
+The printable map of arrondissements shows top sights and streets.
+Each attraction on the map below is linked to an information page.
 Paris maps.
 Paris metro map.
-Grand Paris map.
-Attractions on the map below are linked to an information page.

 This arrondissement is one of the most interesting districts in town with top sights including the Louvre, the Tuileries Gardens, Rue de la Paix, La Conciergerie, Sainte Chapelle, the Arts Decoratifs Museum, Place de la Concorde and the Ile de la Cite district.
 Gradually, it comes back as the lively heart of the city with Les Halles Shopping Mall project.

 This district boasts two key attractions: Notre Dame Cathedral and Le Marais with Centre Pompidou, Hotel de Ville, Place des Vosges, Picasso Museum, Carnavalet history museum, BHV Paris department store.
 Two beautiful islands on the Seine River: Ile de la Cite and Ile Saint Louis.

 The well known Quartier Latin where the Sorbonne University settled in the 12th century.
 Many sights including Le Pantheon, the Museum Paris, Paris Mosque, Rue Mouffetard market, Saint Etienne du Mont Paris church, Paris Middle Ages Museum and Roman Therms.

 The core of the famous left bank Paris with Saint Germain des Pres, Luxembourg Gardens, Saint Sulpice church, Rue de Buci market, Rue de Sevres fashion stores, Bon Marche Paris department store, Raspail Bio Market.

-The chic and residential 18th century district, home to key attractions including Tour Eiffel, Musee Rodin, Les Invalides with Napoleon's tomb, Musee d'Orsay, Quai Branly Museum, Our lady of the Miraculous Medal chapel.
+The chic and residential 18th century district is home to key attractions including the world famous Eiffel Tower, the Musee Rodin sculpture museum, Les Invalides military hospital with Napoleon's tomb, Musee d'Orsay impressionist museum, Quai Branly, Our lady of the Miraculous Medal chapel.

 This arrondissement around the romantic Canal Saint Martin in now very fashionable.
 This arrondissement counts Gare de Nord and Gare de l'Est, two major train stations.